 You are here

-15 Things to See & Do in Southwest Waterfront
+12 Things to See & Do on the Southwest Waterfront

 The second-largest theater complex in Washington, DC has inspired the revitalization of the Southwest Waterfront.
 A breathtaking renovation was completed in 2010, preserving the original theater-in-the-round and adding two new stages for experimental productions and theater education.
 The Mead Center encloses the stages with views of the waterfront from its floor-to-ceiling windows.